 Questions?
 Contact your Admissions Counselor in the Office of Admissions at 912-478-5391 or via email at email@example.com.

 Congratulations!
-We’ve reserved your space in the Eagle Incentive Program for summer 2013.
+You’ve reserved your space in the Eagle Incentive Program for summer 2018.
 Only a limited number of students have the opportunity to participate in this program, and we believe that you have the potential for success!
 You can look forward to many benefits as an EIP student, including professors who are dedicated to your success, having the chance to get used to the campus before all of the other students return, and earning credits early to get ahead of other fall freshmen.
 Now that you’ve been accepted, there are a few items you’ll need to take care of before classes begin.
 Completing these steps before you arrive on campus will help to make your transition to Georgia Southern smooth and easy.

-Reserve your space in university housing for both summer and fall terms.
-You will only need to pay one $100 non-refundable registration fee to apply for housing for summer and fall.
-It is very important that you apply for both summer 2013 and fall 2013 at the same time.
+Reserve your space in University Housing for both summer and fall terms.
+You will only need to pay one non-refundable registration fee to apply for housing for summer and fall.
+It is very important that you apply for both summer 2018 and fall 2018 at the same time.
 Housing is assigned on a first-come, first-served basis.
 The priority deadline for fall and EIP housing is March 15, 2018.
 Students living on campus during EIP will benefit from tutoring in the residence halls, trained staff members, and programming that extends from the classroom into the residence hall.
 If you have any questions, please contact the University Housing office at email@example.com or by phone at 912-478-5406.
 Please indicate “Eagle Incentive Program” in the subject line of your email.
 Exemptions to the live-on requirement may be available for those who live within 30 miles of their primary campus.
 Learn more here.

-Pay tuition and fees by July 9, 2013.
+Pay tuition and fees by June 11, 2018.
 More detailed information regarding tuition and fees, fee payment deadlines, and payment information is available on the Office of Student Accounts website or by calling 912-478-0999.

 Questions about EIP?
 Contact your admissions counselor at 912-478-5391 or firstname.lastname@example.org.